-As garden designers one of the most common requests we hear from clients is for low maintenance planting.
+As garden designers perhaps the most common requests we hear from clients is for low maintenance planting.

-If you cover the bare ground with attractive plants which need little or no maintenance, you can reduce the chore of weeding and give yourself time to enjoy your time in the garden.
+If you cover the bare ground with attractive plants which need little or no maintenance, you can reduce the chore of weeding and give yourself time to enjoy your garden.

 Different ground cover plants, like all plants, have different requirements.
 Some tolerate dry shade, others like the sun, so you need, as always, to chose your ground cover plants with care.